Permission to Not Know

 One former CFO put it perfectly: "I spent 30 years being the person with solutions.
 The gift of retirement was finally being allowed to be curious again, to be unsure for a while."

-Ready to discover what questions you should be asking?
-Let's explore what's really stirring beneath your retirement planning.
+Ready to discover what questions you could be asking?
+Let's listen, let’s explore beyond retirement planning.
 Schedule a conversation.

 Ready to go further?